ExpediaGroup/beekeeper/README.md

 ![Beekeeper architecture](.README_images/architecture_diagram.png)

-1. A Hive table is configured with the parameter `beekeeper.remove.unreferenced.data=true` (see [Table configuration]() for more details.)
+1. A Hive table is configured with the parameter `beekeeper.remove.unreferenced.data=true` (see [Hive table configuration](#hive-table-configuration) for more details.)
 2. An operation is executed on the table that orphans some data (alter partition, drop partition, etc.)
 3. Hive Metastore events are emitted by the [Hive Metastore Listener](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-metastore-listener) as a result of the operation.
 4. Hive events are picked up from the queue by Beekeeper using [Apiary Receiver](https://github.com/ExpediaGroup/apiary-extensions/tree/master/apiary-receivers).
 5. Beekeeper processes these messages and schedules orphaned paths for deletion by adding them to a database.
-6. The scheduled paths are deleted by Beekeeper after a configurable delay, the default is 3 days (see [Table configuration]() for more details.)
+6. The scheduled paths are deleted by Beekeeper after a configurable delay, the default is 3 days (see [Hive table configuration](#hive-table-configuration) for more details.)

 ## Hive table configuration